Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Autoencoder-based dimensionality reduction

 \subsubsection{Linear encoder - Linear decoder}

-We assume here to have a linear encoder and a linear decoder and we analyze, also with a numerical example, the type of manifold that is possible to reconstruct with a null representation error $\Varepsilon_1$. \begin{proposition} [A linear autoencoder can reproduce with $\Varepsilon_1 = 0$ only linear manifolds]This is a direct consequence of \Cref{sec:lem_enc} and \Cref{sec:lem_dec}.
-In fact, the decoder is only capable of reproducing linear manifolds, $\mathcal{M}\in V$ and the encoder has to be applied to a linear subspace $V\subset\mathbb{R}^N$ to be injective. \end{proposition} See Fig.~\ref{fig:autoenc_case_0} for an example.
+We assume here to have a linear encoder and a linear decoder and we analyze, also with a numerical example, the type of manifold that is possible to reconstruct fulfilling the requirement $\Varepsilon_1 = 0$.

+\begin{proposition}[Exactness of autoencoders with a linear encoder and/or a linear decoder] An autoencoder with a linear encoder and/or a linear decoder can reproduce with $\Varepsilon_1 = 0$ only linear manifolds. \end{proposition}

+Proposition \ref{sec:lem_enc_dec} is a direct consequence of Proposition \ref{sec:lem_dec} and Proposition \ref{sec:lem_enc}.
+In fact, the limiting condition is that the decoder is only capable of reproducing linear manifolds, $\mathcal{M}\in V$, while the encoder can be applied to the linear $\mathcal{M}$ preserving the injectivity.

+Note that the previous propositions also hold for affine encoders, but, for the sake of simplicity, we treat only the linear case.
+We present now different cases to provide constructive insight into the conditions under which an autoencoder can represent a manifold without loss, that is, when $\Varepsilon_1$ vanishes.
+By analyzing specific configurations of the encoder and decoder, we clarify the limit of the expressivity of various architectural choices.
+See Fig.~\ref{fig:autoenc_case_0} for an example.
 In this section, we intentionally show simple examples such as Fig.~\ref{fig:autoenc_case_0}-\ref{fig:autoenc_case_2_dirty}, to enable a graphical interpretation of the topic.